 Your dentist will also take impressions of your teeth.
 This helps to evaluate the space between the teeth and help design your personal dental implant.

 The actual procedure will vary depending on your specific case, and the technology that your dentist has in the office.
-Some implants can be completed in as little as a single visit, but this generally requires specialized equipment so that they can make your implant while you wait.
+Some implants can be “completed in as little as a single visit” popularly called tooth in a day, but this generally requires specialized equipment so that they can make your implant crown same day.
 If your dentist doesn’t have this equipment, they will have to send your measurements and dental impression to a lab so that your implant can be created.

 In general, the procedure will involve tooth extraction if the existing tooth is still in place.
 Once the tooth is removed, a small titanium post will be installed into the bone underneath the gum.
 This post is treated with a special coating so that your body will begin to build new bone around the post and anchor it solidly in place.